switchroyale/vallenato.js/README.md

 ```

 ## Structure
-Setup your html like code in the example below:
+Setup your HTML like code in the example below:

 ```html
 <div class="vallenato">